Sprint's bottom line beats Street estimates

 Shares in the No. 3 U.S. mobile provider pulled back from an earlier 7 percent rise, and were just up 1 cent in the afternoon.

-As well as working to attract new customers and retain existing ones in a fiercely competitive market, Sprint is also embarking on a $7 billion (4 billion pounds) project to upgrade one of its two networks and close down the other.
+As well as working to attract new customers and retain existing ones in a fiercely competitive market, Sprint is also embarking on a $7 billion project to upgrade one of its two networks and close down the other.

 Investors worried that slower than expected first quarter spending on the project could signal a delay and creates more uncertainty for the rest of the year, Schildkraut said.